 Validate Your Markdown Files

 In Markdown, we can write any document with valid syntax.
-For example, Markdown supports to directly write HTML tag, we can write HTML tag <h1>title</h1>
+For example, Markdown supports to directly write HTML tag, we can write HTML tag <h1>title</h1> instead of Markdown syntax #title.

-But for some purpose, some behaviors are unwanted, for example, you may not want to allow <script>
+But for some purpose, some behaviors are unwanted, for example, you may not want to allow <script> tag in Markdown that can insert any javascript.

 In this document, you'll learn how to define markdown validation rules, which will help you to validate markdown documents in an efficient way.